 What is an inspection?

 Your landlord or letting agent will regularly schedule visits to the property.
 They want to make sure that the property is being looked after and maintained in a good condition, and they'll be looking for any maintenance issues.
 They are required to give tenants a minimum of 24hrs notice of the visit.

 Who is responsible for repairs?

 The landlord is responsible for maintaining the property in a good state of repair.
-They will either take care of this directly, or do so via a letting agent – make sure you know who to go to when there’s a fault at the beginning of the tenancy.
-If you do damage to the property you are expected to cover the cost of putting this right.
+They will either take care of this directly, or do so via a letting agent.
+Make sure you know at the beginning of the tenancy who to go to when there's a fault.
+If you cause damage to the property you are expected to cover the cost of putting this right.

 Can I decorate or make changes to the property?